holub008/birkielo/offline/db/README.md

 # About
-DDL for building database schema.
-Target is postgres.
-It is assumed these scripts will be run manually, e.g.
+DDL for building database schema and python tooling for connecting.

+## Bootstrapping db
 ```sh
 psql ... -f make_schema.ddl
 ```